By Manisha Patel, AATCC Corporate & Student Member Specialist

 Kerry King, Vice President, R&D at Spoonflower Inc

-Muditha Senanayake, Associate Professor at California State Polytechnic University Pomona
+Muditha Senanayake, Interim Dept. Chair, Associate Professor, Apparel Merchandising and Management at California State Polytechnic University Pomona

 Alyssa McNamara, Research Associate at Spoonflower Inc